 The nose and sinuses play important roles in breathing, the ability to smell and taste, and in the defence against infections and pollution.
-Like any other organ, the nose and sinuses are at susceptible to the development of diseases.
-These commonly include allergies and/or sinusitis, that can cause symptoms such as nasal blockage, runny nose, post-nasal drip, sinus pain or pressure, and decreased sense of smell.
-Often, blockage can be specifically due to enlarged inferior turbinates or a deviated nasal septum, for which there exists excellent medical and/or surgical treatments, many of which can be done outside of the operating room.
-On occasion, these symptoms can be caused by other diagnoses such as nasal polyps, or much more rarely nasal tumors.
+Like any other organ, the nose and sinuses are susceptible to the development of other diseases.
+These commonly include allergies and/or sinusitis, that can cause symptoms such as nasal blockage, runny nose, post-nasal drip, sinus pain or pressure, and a decreased sense of smell.
+Most of the time, blockage can be specifically caused by enlarged inferior turbinates or a deviated nasal septum, for which there are numerous effective medical and/or surgical treatments, many of which can be done outside of the operating room.
+On occasion, these symptoms can be caused by other diagnoses such as nasal polyps, or in rare instances, nasal tumors.
 For these problems, it is important to consult with a qualified ear nose and throat specialist.

 At ENT Specialty Group, our team of highly specialized clinicians are not only experienced surgeons, but medical experts with access to the latest treatments for all disorders of the nose and sinuses.
 Our fellowship-trained rhinologists are able to tackle the gamut of nose and sinus disorders by first performing an accurate diagnostic workup, with access to sinonasal endoscopy, and both laboratory and imaging tests.
 Tailored treatment options can then be discussed to find the best solution for your individual problem.